MasteryEducation/ClojureForJava.com/content/3/4/3/index.md

     (* n (factorial (dec n)))))
 ```

-**Explanation:**

-- **Base Case:** The recursion stops when `n` is less than or equal to 1, returning 1.
+In this example, the `factorial` function calculates the factorial of a number `n`.
+The base case is when `n` is less than or equal to 1, returning 1.
+The recursive case multiplies `n` by the factorial of `n-1`.
-- **Recursive Case:** For other values of `n`, the function calls itself with `n-1`.

-### Tail Recursion and `loop/recur`
+### Tail Recursion and `recur`

-While recursion is elegant, it can lead to stack overflow errors if not implemented carefully.
-Clojure provides a solution through tail recursion, which optimizes recursive calls to prevent stack overflow.

-#### Tail Recursion

-A recursive function is tail-recursive if the recursive call is the last operation in the function.
-Clojure's `recur` keyword is used to achieve tail recursion, allowing the function to reuse the current stack frame.
+One of the challenges with recursion is the risk of stack overflow due to deep recursive calls.
+Clojure addresses this with tail recursion, where the recursive call is the last operation in the function.
+Clojure's `recur` keyword optimizes tail-recursive functions by reusing the current stack frame, preventing stack overflow.

-**Example: Tail-Recursive Factorial**
+#### Using `recur` for Tail Recursion

+Here's how we can rewrite the factorial function using `recur`:

 ```clojure
 (defn factorial [n]